 - Prep something fun for packed lunches on trips so not tempted to buy stuff

-- Create simple weekly meal plan and bulk cook + freeze everything in advance … pizza Monday, Spag Bol Tuesday helps give kids a routine …
+- Create a simple weekly meal plan and bulk cook + freeze everything in advance … pizza Monday and Spag Bol Tuesday helps give kids a routine …

-- A rota for simple chores … setting table, filling dishwasher, helping with laundry, watering plants … and have a reward chart for them …
+- A rota for simple chores … setting table, filling the dishwasher, helping with laundry, watering plants … and having a reward chart for them …

-- Create a a daily diary to keep up writing practice
+- Create a daily diary to keep up writing practice

-- Arrange for them to volunteer and help someone else once a week … great if can be tied into seeing a relative who might not see so much of during term time.
+- Arrange for them to volunteer and help someone else once a week … great if could be tied into seeing a relative who might not see so much during term time.

-- Book in stuff like dentists, hair cuts that never get round to during term.
+- Book in stuff like dentists, hair cuts that never get around to during term.

-- Shop back to school stuff early so not caught in last minute scrap for stuff
+- Shop back-to-school stuff early so you are not caught in last-minute scrap for stuff

-- Plan time off for yourself every week … to get your hair done, have a child free coffee with friends, read a book, take a nap … don’t wait until you’re in melt down to demand time off!
+- Plan time off for yourself every week … to get your hair done, have a child-free coffee with friends, read a book, and take a nap … don’t wait until you’re in a meltdown to demand time off!